marado/yarn.social/index.md

 ```

 For options see `yarnd --help`.

+Please refer to the [Configuring your Pod](https://git.mills.io/yarnsocial/yarn/src/branch/master/README.md#configuring-your-pod)
+guide for a production pod setup.

 For other setups and community documentation on setting up a Yarn.social pod, please see [Our Pod Owner's WIki](https://git.mills.io/yarnsocial/yarn/wiki/), you are also welcome to contribute to the Wiki!